Margarita-Simeonova/first_steps_in_coding/README.md

 From radians to degrees Write a program that reads an angle in radians () and converts it to degrees ().
 Print the resulting degrees as an integer using math.floor

+########

+3. Calculator deposits

+Write a program that calculates how much you will receive at the end of the deposit period at a given interest rate.
+Use the following formula:

+amount = deposited amount + term of the deposit * ((deposited amount * annual interest rate ) / 12)

+Input:

+3 lines are read from the console:

+1. Amount deposited – real number;

+2. Term of the deposit (in months) – whole number;

+3. Annual interest rate – real number;

+Output:

+To print the amount at the end of the term on the console.

 Use the formula: degrees = radians * 180 / pi.
 The number in can be accessed via the module.
 To use its functionality, you must first turn on the constata.

 ########